-In cases such as these, a business line of credit would be advantageous.
+In such cases, a business line of credit would be advantageous.
 A line of credit is an open-ended business loan that you can tap to provide the funds for immediate costs.
-Unlike a lump sum, the credit takes the form of “use as needed.”
+Unlike a lump sum, the credit is “used as needed.”
 Therefore you have the spending power in your back pocket if costs present themselves, but you aren’t penalized for funds you don’t use.

-Bitxfunding can connect you with a line of credit at a competitive APR.
-Just make sure that your credit score is in order and that you can prove at least 100K in annual revenue.
+Bitx Funding can connect you with a line of credit at a competitive APR.
+Ensure your credit score is in order and you can prove at least 100K in annual revenue.

 8. Expensive Equipment

-The sale of marijuana relies upon large-scale growing operations.
+The sale of cannabis relies upon large-scale growing operations.
 These operations are capable of producing massive quantities of top-of-the-line cannabis.
-Cannabis quality is highly competitive, and growers iterate yields by altering water, ph levels, soil, and lighting, all in the pursuit of cultivating the highest level product possible.
+Cannabis quality is highly competitive, and growers iterate yields by altering water, ph levels, soil, and lighting to cultivate the highest productivity possible.
 Growers attend conventions like the cannabis cup to market their products, and the attendees vote on which strains are best.

 To be relevant, cannabis retailers must ensure that the product they sell is top tier.
-You can do this by purchasing your supply from reputable growers, and many pot shops take it upon themselves to grow their product.
-This is a great way to cut out the middleman and guarantee a premium grade.
+You can do this by purchasing your supply from reputable growers, and many pot shops take it upon themselves to grow their products.
+This is a great way to eliminate the middleman and guarantee a premium grade.
 But the cost is one major issue associated with this route.

 The SBA stands for the Small Business Administration.
 They work with various lenders to provide small businesses with government-backed loans.
-The SBA is an excellent resource for small businesses in need of funding, but unfortunately, they cannot assist any business related to the sale of cannabis.
+The SBA is an excellent resource for small businesses needing funding, but unfortunately, they cannot assist any business related to the sale of cannabis.
 This is just one more unfortunate cannabis financing roadblock that a cannabis business owner must circumvent

 But numbers don’t lie.
-The birth of the marijuana industry has created a rapidly growing opportunity dubbed “The Green Rush.”
-The name stems from the growth rate of the cannabis industry mirroring that of the 1800’s Gold Rush.
-Many investors are racing to put money into marijuana stocks like Sundial Growers, which are pretty much guaranteed to appreciate over the coming years.
+The birth of the cannabis industry has created a rapidly growing opportunity dubbed “The Green Rush.”
+The name stems from the growth rate of the cannabis industry mirroring that of the 1800s Gold Rush.
+Many investors are racing to put money into cannabis stocks like Sundial Growers, guaranteed to appreciate over the coming years.